visualbuilder/email-templates/README.md

 ```

 Add the **BuildGenericEmail** Trait which saves duplication of code in each mail class keeping the code dry.
-Inject the **TokenHelperInterface** which handles replacement of tokens.

 ```php
 <?php